ricardoba13/portfolio/README.md

                 and creating automatic workflows that are triggered after receiving an email.

-    PowerPoint  either by "beautifying" presentations or creating templates that help non-designers create slides that match a corporate identity.
+    PowerPoint  either by beautifying presentations or creating templates that help non-designers create slides that match a corporate identity.